-Insurgency was the Irish way of war at the time.
+Insurgency was the Irish way of war.
 Men like Hugh O’Neill changed that a bit, but the Irish “kerns”, or “wood-kerns” as the guerrilla element were often dubbed due to their propensity for hiding in forested areas, were still the primary arm of any Gaelic force when taking on the English.
 The English military was typically more numerous and experienced in any engagement, as well as using more gunpowder weapons and cannon.
-Since the Irish were reliant on an infantry wing that was only lightly armoured (if at all) carrying basic melee or missile weapons and frequently lacking cavalry support, it was only natural that they should turn to guerrilla and insurgency tactics.
+Since the Irish were reliant on an infantry group that was only lightly armoured (if at all) carrying basic melee or missile weapons and frequently lacking cavalry support, it was only natural that they should turn to guerrilla and insurgency tactics.
+O’Neill put actual recognisable armies in the field frequently, but so much of the fighting in Ireland during the conflict was not fought on traditional battlefields.

 Faced with an enemy, unlike the French, Spanish or Dutch, who would disappear when an engagement was sought, would focus entirely on hitting smaller units and supply lines via ambush, and were incredibly hard to track down, the English were forced to develop a form of counter-insurgency (COIN).
 The frequent turnover of English commanders and officers meant that this was a difficult effort, as new leaders would routinely fall back on traditional means of fighting wars – that is, big armies marching into the enemy heartland and looking for a battle – only to fall victim to the Irish tactics yet again.
 The famous Leinster warlord Art McMurragh twice outwitted huge English armies under Richard II using such tactics and the Earldom of Desmond had fought several rebellions using the same methods in the not too distant past.

 Devastation was something else.
-This was the deliberate destruction of crops, herds, farms and anything else that could have been used by the rebels to sustain themselves in any form.
-This was targeting the civilian population with gusto, removing them and their support from the equation so that the rebels could not function effectively, lacking food, intelligence and other supports.
-This was population centric COIN with a brutal edge.
-The devastation policies in Munster and Ulster were the final daggers in both regions especially the one in the north, which caused a famine to effect the area for a time.
+This was the deliberate destruction of crops, herds, farms and anything else that could have been used by the rebels to sustain themselves in any form, for the purpose of hurting those rebels.
+This was targeting the civilian population with gusto, removing them and their support from the equation, so that the rebels could not function effectively, lacking food, local intelligence and other supports.
+It was population centric COIN with a brutal edge.
+The devastation policies in Munster and Ulster were the final daggers in both regions especially the one in the north, which caused a famine to affect the area for a time.

 The other way, perhaps the more useful way, was as intelligence.
 The use of native peasants and lower classes as outlets for information is probably as population-centric as the COIN effort in Ireland became, but it yielded results as it would throughout history.
-Finding out where wood-kern bands were hiding, where they were planning to strike, where leaders were situating themselves.
-In both Wicklow and Munster, cutting off the head of a local rebellions leadership precipitated its total collapse, and local intelligence was crucial in getting to that point.
+Finding out where wood-kern bands were hiding, where they were planning to strike, where leaders were situating themselves, these were all things carried out with the support of local informants.
+In both Wicklow and Munster, cutting off the head of a local rebellions’ leadership precipitated its total collapse, and local intelligence was crucial in getting to that point.
 In such a COIN campaign, good intelligence could be far more valuable than thousands of troops.
 Using natives for information was of far greater value than using them as scouts of pathfinders, as they are often assumed to have been reduced to.

 Irish soldiers, more and more made up the “rank and file” element of the English army, the basic infantry troops designed to skirmish with and then chase a defeated enemy.
 They were the back-up and force multiplier for the more specialised English troops, the musket and pikemen who made up the elite core of Mountjoy’s army.
 Kerns were light and mobile, carrying no great amount of armour and equipment, and they had an advantage in being more used to the varied terrain in Ireland than their English counterparts.